 Category: News Archive

-The winners, selected from 876 nominations, represent “the best of what Carolina has to offer,” campus leaders said.
-Many are in the College of Arts and Sciences.
+The winners, selected from 677 nominations, represent “the best of what Carolina has to offer,” campus leaders said.
+Many of the winners are from the College of Arts and Sciences.

 Their software and augmented reality headsets allow clinicians to analyze patient movement and guide physical therapy.

 Abigail Knight and Sidney Wilkerson-Hill, assistant professors in the department of chemistry in UNC’s College of Arts and Sciences, have been awarded 2024 Sloan Research Fellowships, among the most prestigious … Read more

 “Understanding how proteins function will help guide our understanding of how to develop drugs when proteins go rogue,” says UNC chemist Huong Kratochvil.

 Co-hosts from the “Brussels Sprouts” podcast discussed the upcoming Russian presidential election in a live event at UNC-Chapel Hill.
 They interviewed UNC political science professor Graeme Robertson and King’s College … Read more

 Shelby Baez, an assistant professor in the department of exercise and sport science, helps patients address their fears of returning to sport after traumatic knee injuries.

 Jim White, Craver Family Dean of the College of Arts and Sciences, has announced a series of spring events that seek to help the College community — students, faculty and … Read more

 Doctoral student Kirsten Giesbrecht uses mathematical modeling to study the heart in its early developmental stages.

 The NASA astronaut and Tar Heel will address the Class of 2024 ahead of her first space flight later this year.